Applies to England, Scotland and Wales

 This publication is available at https://www.gov.uk/government/publications/mot-changes-from-may-2018-guidance-for-mot-testers/diesel-vehicle-emission-limits

-Since 20 May 2018, there are stricter limits for emissions from diesel cars with a diesel particulate filter (DPF).
+Since 20 May 2018, there have been stricter limits for emissions from diesel cars.

 You must also give a major fault if you: